gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 > Y'all are [predicate]

 The predicate is always able to be a verb, adjective, or both.
-Any verb/adjective may be used to describe the speaker/listener, and their actions.
+Any verb/adjective may be used to describe the speaker or listener, and talk about what the speaker or listener does.

 ## Exercises